dalesgit/logseq-sd/pages/SD training Feb 13.md

 	- I am able to have compassion, others respond, compassionate self
 	- affirm that I am calm centered grounded ability to not avoid emotion, have essence of healing and can transform pain by  my calm nature
 	- MY image began with the father in the forest
+	- the bridge is to provide some space with our current burdens
 - Discussion
+	-